SillyAlexX/FsOptimizer/README.md

 ### Adaptive Auto Clean

 Adaptive Auto Clean will automatically set the Auto Clean time based on the number of players active on the server, 30 minutes for 1-2 players, 25 minutes for 3-4 players, 15 minutes for exactly 5 players, 10 minutes for 8+ players AAC requires Auto Cleaner to be enabled if you attempt to enable it you will be prompted to enable auto clean (Turn them both off then on).

+### Admin clean
+Admin clean is a feature that I have wanted for a while.
+Normally in fusion lobbies only the host can clean the server but with admin clean as long as you have operator in the server, you can clean the server as well

+### Anti-Grief
+Anti-Grief, as the name implies is meant to stop client users from crashing your game.
+Thank you to DuckFace for writing and implementing the code.
+As for why admin clean might not work with this enabled is due to how admin clean works, in a nutshell it spoofs the host to be able to clean

 ### Show Current Status